-Microfluidic flows are characterized by the prevalence of the viscous effects compared to inertia.
-From a physics point of view, this behavior is pointed out by a low Reynolds number indicating laminar flow.
-It leads to a drastic simplification of the complex Navier-Stokes equations describing fluid displacement.
-Thus, a very simple equation linking:
+Microfluidic flows are characterized by the prevalence of viscous effects compared to inertia.
+From a physics point of view, this behavior corresponds to a low Reynolds number indicating laminar flow, leading to a drastic simplification of the complex Navier-Stokes equations describing fluid displacement.
+The result is a very simple equation linking:

 - Mean flow-rate Q

 Just as the electrical potential drop dV is proportional to intensity A, fluid pressure drop dP is proportional to the mean flow rate Q. In both cases, a resistance R can be defined as the proportional coefficient.

 This analogy points out that the microfluidic resistance quantifies an energy drop along the microfluidic channels.
 As in an electrical network, equivalent microfluidic resistances can be calculated to simplify modeling of complex microfluidic devices or Lab-On-Chip devices with multiple parallel and/or series channels.

 An exploration of Microfluidic technology and fluid handlingRead more